inventree/inventree-docs/docs/extend/integrate.md

 [InvenTree zebra plugin](https://github.com/SergeoLacruz/inventree-zebra-plugin) is a plugin to print labels with zebra printers.
 Currently only the GK420T printer is supported.

+### InvenTree Apprise

+[InvenTree Apprise](https://github.com/matmair/inventree-apprise) is a plugin to send notifications via Apprise.
+This enables a wide variety of targets.

 ## First party plugins